DerekPascarella/Capcomvs.SNK2-EnglishPatchDreamcast/README.md

     <li>"God Rugal" is used instead of "Ultimate Rugal".</li>
     <li>"Vega" is used instead of "Balrog", "M. Bison" is used instead of "Vega", and "Balrog" is used instead of "M. Bison" (conforming to established Western character names).</li>
   </ul>
- <li>English naming conventions used for "Parrying" (instead of "Blocking") and "Custom Combo Finish" (instead of "Original Combo Finish").</li>
+ <li>English naming conventions are used for "Parrying" (instead of "Blocking") and "Custom Combo Finish" (instead of "Original Combo Finish").</li>
- <li>Japanese "Millionaire Fighting 2001" used instead of "Mark of the Millenium 2001".</li>
+ <li>Japanese "Millionaire Fighting 2001" is used instead of "Mark of the Millenium 2001".</li>
- <li>All text translated translated to English in menus, status messages, and unlock messages.</li>
+ <li>All text has been translated translated to English in menus, status messages, and unlock messages.</li>
- <li>Special move "Command List" translated to English based on PlayStation 2 version, but with several fixes and clean-ups.</li>
+ <li>The special move "Command List" has been translated to English based on PlayStation 2 version, but with several fixes and clean-ups.</li>
- <li>End-of-game cutscenes translated to English based on PlayStation 2 version, but with several fixes and clean-ups.</li>
+ <li>End-of-game cutscenes have been translated to English based on PlayStation 2 version, but with several fixes and clean-ups.</li>
- <li>All win-quote dialogue translated to English (around 51000 instances) that were previously unique to the Japanese version.
+ <li>All win-quote dialogue that was previously unique to the Japanese version has been translated to English (around 51,000 instances).
 This dialogue is customized based on who is speaking, who their opponent is, and who their companion fighter is.</li>
   <ul>
     <li>To see character-specific win quotes in "Single Match" mode, hold the Start Button plus either the L or R triggers after a KO, just before the screen transition occurs.
 Otherwise, the generic win quotes will be displayed the vast majority of the time.</li>
     <li>In "Ratio Match" mode, the two-way character-specific dialogue is displayed by default.</li>